majidahmadics/majidahmadics/README.md

 ## Experience

+- **Data Scientist Intern**, Snappfood  (May 2022 - Aug 2022)
+  - Utilized Python and machine learning models to optimize and gain insights from marketing data.
+  - Improved customer segmentation strategies, resulting in an increase in marketing campaign efficiency.
+  - Employed data visualization tools to present findings to the marketing team.

 - **Graduate Research Assistant**, Tehran University (2018 - 2022)
   - Worked on a master's thesis titled "Predicting Stock Prices Using Machine Learning: A Comparative Study of Traditional and Advanced Techniques."
-  - Conducted research in finance and machine learning, leading to innovative trading techniques and publications.
+  - Conducted research in finance and machine learning, leading to innovative trading techniques.

 - **Part-Time Teacher (Physics and Mathematics)**, Isfahan University of Technology High School (2014 - 2017)
   - Taught and mentored students in physics and mathematics, preparing them for national and international competitions.